 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 The risk factors for carcinoid tumor include:

 Race and gender.
-Black people tend to develop more GI carcinoid tumors than white people, and black men have a higher risk than black women.
-Among white people, men and women have the same risk.
+Black people tend to develop more GI carcinoid tumors than white people.
+Lung carcinoid tumors are more common in white people than people of any other ethnicity.
+Women tend to have a slightly higher risk than men.

-Additional health conditions.
-People with diseases that damage the stomach and reduce acid production have a greater risk of developing these tumors.
-People with pernicious anemia also have a higher risk of developing GI carcinoid tumors
+Other health problems.
+People with diseases that damage the stomach and reduce acid production have a greater risk of developing stomach carcinoid tumors.
+People with pernicious anemia also have a higher risk of developing stomach carcinoid tumors.

 Talk with your healthcare provider about your risk factors for carcinoid tumor and what you can do about them.

 What are the symptoms of a carcinoid tumor?

 In many cases, carcinoid tumors are nonfunctional and don't cause symptoms.
 (These tumors don't make hormones and other chemicals.)
 They might be found during a routine exam or when an exam or surgery is being done for another health issue.

 In rare cases, a functional carcinoid tumor can cause a group of symptoms called carcinoid syndrome.
 This tends to happen after the tumor has spread.
 The symptoms may be triggered by exercise, stress, or certain foods and drinks, like alcohol (especially red wine), walnuts, pecans, bananas, tofu, and aged cheeses.
 These are common symptoms:

 Right-sided valvular heart disease in some people